Washington County Chapter 7 Attorneys

 Most Chapter 7 bankruptcy cases in Minnesota are completed within three to six months after filing.
 Schedules in local courts and the details of your case can affect this timeline.

 You may be able to keep your home or car if the equity falls within Minnesota’s allowed exemptions.
-During your consultation, you'll learn which belongings the law allows you to keep based on your situation.
+During your consultation, you will learn which belongings the law allows you to keep based on your situation.

 Considering filing for chapter 7 bankruptcy?
 Get the compassionate representation you deserve by contacting us online today.